 If web pages open without causing Internet Explorer to hang, then IE11 itself is working fine.
 The next step is to try disabling recently added add-ons.

 Now click the Manage add-ons button on the notification displayed on the bottom of Internet Explorer 11 window (displayed on the picture above).

 If you do not see Notification, open Tools menu using keyboard shortcut Alt+X and select Manage add-ons.

-Typically Search Providers and Accelerators do not cause trouble, so try finding your newly added add-ons in Toolbars and Extensions tab (on the left, under Add-on Types).
+Search Providers and Accelerators do not normally cause trouble, so try finding your newly added add-ons in Toolbars and Extensions tab (on the left, under Add-on Types).